Ahlamghribi/time-series-app/README.md

 ## 🎯 Project Overview

 This application provides an end-to-end solution for time series forecasting, implementing multiple statistical models and machine learning techniques.
-Developed as part of the ROMARIN Master's program under the supervision of **Professor Djamal Chaabane**, it addresses real-world challenges in economic forecasting, demand prediction, and trend analysis.
+Developed as part of the ROMARIN Master's program , it addresses real-world challenges in economic forecasting, demand prediction, and trend analysis. ( made for a friend <3 by love )

 ### 🎓 Academic Context